| | Niagara Catholic District School Board

 The Executive Officer of Human Resources Services will invite successful applicants to participate in the interview process.

 The recommendations of the Selection Committee will be presented to the Senior Administrative Council for further review and approval from the Director of Education.
-The FOS of the applicant will contact the successful and unsuccessful applicants and coordinate a debriefing upon request by the applicant.
+The Family of Schools’ of the applicant will contact the successful and unsuccessful applicants and coordinate a debriefing upon request by the applicant.

 CONFLICT OF INTEREST